Skip to content

 Perception of the company’s values and mission: Measure candidates’ understanding and alignment with the organization’s values and mission.

-Alignment between candidate values and company culture: Assess if candidates perceive a cultural fit between their personal values and the organization’s culture.
+Alignment between candidate values and company culture: Assess if candidates perceive a cultural fit between their values and the organization’s culture.

 Opportunities for growth and development: Determine if candidates perceive potential opportunities for professional growth, learning, and development within the organization.